asare847/laravel_birth_date/README.md

-Adding date of birth to registration from calender
+Adding date of birth to registration from calender using jQuery datepicker